Halip26/rock-paper-scissors-game/README.md

-# 2 Rock Paper Scissors Games
+# 2 Players of the Simple Rock Paper Scissors Game

   Introducing the Rock Paper Scissors Games: